TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Epsilon.md

 We can now execute commands on the server as the `tom` user.

-At this point, we can launch a `reverse shell` to gain full access to the system:
+At this point, we can launch a `reverse shell` to gain full access to the system with the following payload:

 <br />